 - Spade, Paul Vincent, 1994, Five Texts on the Mediaeval Problem of Universals, Indianapolis: Hackett Publishing Company.
 (Abelard’s discussion of the problem of universals from his Logica ‘ingredientibus’.)

 - Spade, Paul Vincent, 1995, Peter Abelard: Ethical Writings, Indianapolis: Hackett Publishing Company.
-(Complete translations of Abelard ‘s Ethics and Dialogue.)
+(Complete translations of Abelard ‘s Ethics and Conversations.)

-- Tweedale, Martin and Bosley, Richard, 1997, Issues in Medievalb Philosophy, Peterborough: Broadview Press.
+- Tweedale, Martin and Bosley, Richard, 1997, Issues in Medieval Philosophy, Peterborough: Broadview Press.
 (Includes selections from Abelard on foreknowledge, universals, and ethics.)